alpozr/spring-UserManagementExamples/README.md

 You can use 3T Studio as interface to connect Docker's offical image MongoDB.

--Dockers User Example
+-Dockers User Example Module

--ElasticSearch User Example
+-ElasticSearch User Example Module

--CRUDApi Tutorials with SwaggerAPI
+-CRUDApi Tutorials with SwaggerAPI Module